RameezI/TUeLaneTracker/README.md

 cd ../install/bin
 ./TUeLaneTracker
 ```
+Note: The DataSet must have PNG images of resolution 640x480.
-Note: Executeable must be invoked from within the bin directory.
+      Executeable must be invoked from within the bin directory.

 ## Built With